-Based in a 19th Century former Red Cross Hospital in Chorlton, South Manchester, The Edge is a theatre (both receiving and producing house), a thriving arts centre, and a charity working with vulnerable adults to transform lives.
-The Edge also houses The Dressing Room Café which is also a training centre in hospitality for adults with learning disabilities.
+Based in a 19th Century former Red Cross Hospital in Chorlton, South Manchester, The Edge Theatre & Arts Centre is a theatre (both a receiving and producing house), a thriving arts centre, a charity working with homeless people, vulnerable adults and young people to use high quality arts to transform lives, and a café which is also a training centre for adults with learning disabilities.

 At the Edge we are committed to developing new audiences and we run a comprehensive participatory programme alongside our professional theatre provision.
 The Edge also houses an established amateur theatre company and a range of ways for our local community to get involved in theatre and the arts.

 In 2012 we became a lead partner in Big Imaginations, an Arts Council funded strategic touring consortium; bringing the best in theatre for children and families to the North West.